NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Failure to file an ownership certificate

-There is also a penalty for failing to fill out or deliver an ownership certificate (Form NR601, Non-Resident Ownership Certificate – Withholding Tax, and Form NR602, Non-Resident Ownership Certificate – No Withholding Tax), for the negotiating of bearer coupons or warrants.
-The penalty is $50 for each failure.
+The CRA also applies a $50 penalty for each failure to fill out or deliver an ownership certificate (Form NR601, Non-Resident Ownership Certificate – Withholding Tax, and Form NR602, Non-Resident Ownership Certificate – No Withholding Tax), for the negotiating of bearer coupons or warrants.

-If you fail to pay an amount, we may apply interest from the day your payment was due.
-The interest rate we use is determined every three months, based on prescribed interest rates.
+If you fail to pay an amount, the CRA may apply interest from the day your payment was due.
+The interest rate the CRA uses is determined every three months, based on prescribed interest rates.
 Interest is compounded daily.
-We also apply interest to unpaid penalties.
-For the prescribed interest rates we use, go to our website at Prescribed interest rates.
+The CRA also applies interest to unpaid penalties.
+For the prescribed interest rates the CRA uses, go to Prescribed interest rates.

 Cancel or waive penalties or interest